It's a concerning topic across the transportation industry: the impending truck driver shortage.

 The cost of retaining your existing drivers and finding new ones might feel a little exhausting, but there are a lot of free resources out there to get you started.

-A great resource is our powerful Freight Costs eBook.
+A great resource is our powerful Freight Costs guide.
 Listen and learn from industry experts, ensure your staff feels welcomed and appreciated, and soon you'll have a fleet of drivers who you can depend on to pull through and perform through almost any condition––including the looming industry shortage.

 Start reading and shoring up your fleet for 2017's changes: your clients will thank you.